Click on any section to explore

 Modification of Child Support

-15% Rule: Child support can be modified when there's a substantial change in circumstances that would result in at least a 15% change in the support obligation (or $50/month, whichever is greater).
+Child support can be modified when there's a substantial change resulting in at least a 15% change in the support obligation (or $50/month, whichever is greater).

 Common reasons for modification: